Sachiniraveni/terraform-vpc/README.md

 I have used amazon ami and t2.micro(free tier).

 Step 1:
- Create an IAM user and,. in this case i have given ec2  acess to my user. (you can specify permission according to ur requirement).
+ Create an IAM user and,.
+You can specify permission according to ur requirement

  This IAM i will specify in my terraform scrip.